Influence of the majority group on individual judgments in online spontaneous conversations: Results

 \subsection{Disagreement evolution over time}

-Figure \ref{fig:disagreement} represents the evolution of disagreement over time, averaged over all threads and grouped by final verdict.
+Figure~\ref{fig:disagreement} represents the evolution of disagreement over time, fitted over all threads and grouped by final verdict.
 Negative verdicts (``ESH'' and ``YTA'') are represented in red, while positive verdicts (``NAH'' and ``NTA'') are represented in blue.
 Solid lines correspond to verdicts related only to the author of the post (``NTA'' and ``YTA''), while dashed lines refer to verdicts that also involve other characters of the story (``NAH'' and ``ESH'').
-We can observe that all four curves corresponding to different verdicts do not significantly decrease after the majority judgment, hence suggesting the absence of conformity effect towards it.
-The only exception is represented by the ``NTA'' curve (solid blue line), which exhibits a disagreement that nearly doubles over time.
-Overall, threads' entropy after eighteen hours remains, on average, stable.
-In other words, learning the majority judgment has no substantial effect on reducing the disagreement of a discussion.
-Individual judgments do not collectively converge to an agreement with the group judgment.